smj75/NAIPburp/README.md

 There are 3 types of data here.

-* Item 1  DATASETS of NAIP sill province dimensions that were used to generate the results.
+1. DATASETS of NAIP sill province dimensions that were used to generate the results.

-* Item 1a  Measurements of sill surface area, A in km2 (e.g. Jea19, Fig. 4a).\
+  1. Measurements of sill surface area, A in km2 (e.g. Jea19, Fig. 4a).\
 File **sill_areas_3D_naip_over10km2.x** (this distribution used for stochastic modelling).\
 File "sill_areas_2D_naip_corr_over10km2".\
 File "Judd.txt".\